 Over the last two weeks we considered this principle in general: what it means, how it fits in with the others, etc. We also looked at how we did, or didn’t use this principle in past situations.
 This week we’ll try to understand how we are applying the principle in the present.

 Here are some personal reflections.
 I offer them in the spirit of dialogue and exchange, and look forward to hearing your thoughts about, and experiences with, this principle.

-It’s a real, and I think necessary help to be able to interchange ideas, approaches and experiences with others.
+The interchange of ideas, approaches, and experiences with other people who have a diversity of points of view is, I think, a useful and necessary help in advancing our understanding.
 We easily become complacent to the assumptions in our own thinking, especially with things we (believe) we know well.
 One of the things that really surprises me with about this principle is that it calls on me to fully enjoy (“without inhibition”) the pleasures that come to me.
 And that takes me to thinking about — not only what pleasures I’m pursuing, but also what pleasures I am unnecessarily denying myself.
 It may be a trivial example but it really struck me when discussing this last week, Roberto pointed out that I was quoting the principle incorrectly.
 I said the second part states: “…enjoy without inhibition and in this way you liberate yourself”.
 That phrase is the ending of principle 7 and while, as Roberto noted it is arguably true, it isn’t what was there in the text, which simply ends: “As long as you do not harm your health enjoy without inhibition when the opportunity presents itself.”